celtera/avendish/book/src/advanced/port_types.md

 ### Double

-They will not work in Max / Pd message processors (but will work in Max / Pd audio processors) as their API expect a pointer to an existing `float` value.
+> Supported bindings: all except Max / Pd message processors (they will work in Max / Pd audio processors) as their API expect a pointer to an existing `float` value.

 ```cpp
 struct {